kubeflow/website/content/docs/pipelines/tutorials/pipelines-tutorial.md

   guide to [deploying Kubeflow on GCP](/docs/gke/deploy/), taking note of the following:

-  * For the simplest deployment experience, use the Kubeflow deployment web app as described in the guide to
+  * If you want the most simple deployment experience, use the Kubeflow deployment web app as described in the guide to
     [deployment using the UI](/docs/gke/deploy/deploy-ui/).
     The deployment web app currently supports